-Figure 4 Schematic of natural convective flow in an empty room (XY-plane).
+Figure 4 Schematic of natural convective flow in an empty room (XY-plane)

 Figure 5 shows the Modelica model for the natural convection case study.
-Heat sources with fixed temperatures at 0°C and 1°C are connected to heat ports of east and west walls, respectively.
+Heat sources with fixed temperatures at 0°C and 1°C are connected to the heat ports of the east and west walls, respectively.
 Heat sources with zero heat flux are connected to the heat ports of the floor, ceiling, north and south walls.
 Although a weather data reader is connected to the room model, weather data is not used in the study.
 The radiant, convective and latent heat gain are all set to zero.
-To create an ideal boundary condition that is consistent with the benchmark data, the SurfaceBoundary model was used to represent the walls.
-This model did not include the heat capacity of the wall and the radiative long-wave and solar heat exchange.
-Therefore, the heat flow rates through the heat sources connecting to the walls are equal to the heat flow rates between the walls and air that are computed by the FFD.
-The FFD defines fluid properties so that $Ra = 10^5$.
-Finally, a uniform 20 \times 20 \times 20 mesh was used and the time step size of the FFD simulation was 10 seconds.
+To create an ideal boundary condition that is consistent with the benchmark SurfaceBoundary model was used to represent the walls.
+This model did not include the heat capacity of the wall and there is no solar heat exchange.
+Therefore, the heat flow through the heat source connecting to the wall is a summation of the long wave radiation between all surfaces and the convective heat exchange between the wall and air that are computed by the FFD.
+The FFD defines fluid properties so that $Ra = 10^5$ .
+Finally, a uniform $20 \times 20 \times 20$ mesh was used and the time step size of the FFD simulation was 10 seconds.
 The data synchronization step size and simulation time was 60 seconds and 7200 seconds, respectively.
 The CPU time for the coupled simulation was about 135 seconds.